 Meters in use must not facilitate fraudulent use.
 Any signs of tampering including the breaking of any seals will result in a suspension notice being issued immediately.
-For the suspension notice to be removed, the vehicle meter must have been resealed and calibrated by an approved meter must have been resealed and calibrated by an approved meter company and presented to the Council for inspection.
+For the suspension notice to be removed, the vehicle meter must have been resealed and calibrated by an approved meter company and presented to the Council for inspection.